falo2k/ProtonPack/README.md

 - For the wand LED covers the slo blo is red, tip hat is orange, front shelf is opaque white, top front is clear, and top rear is orange.

 ## Music Tracks
+I've removed the music tracks from this repository, but you can see which ones I had loaded in ProtonPackCommon.h.
+You can replace these with your own copies, or adapt the header file to manage your own.
+I used 16 bit 44.1khz wave files downmixed to mono as I only have a single speaker setup in the pack.
+I believe the audio board does support MP3 with some overhead, but there's so much space on a SD card that I didn't care.
+Audacity was used for file processing because it's great.

 If you want to add more music tracks to the pack, bearing in mind that it might take a while to change them given the simple scrolling menu, then you can update the arrays in ProtonPackCommon.h to reference them.
 Make sure to update the track count as well.

 ### Future Plans